kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 Tries to join a group (actually a group result) and if it succeeds opens the group channel's WebSocket.
 As the only parameter it takes an object with callback functions that will be called by jatos.js when certain group events occur.
 It returns a [jQuery.deferred.promise](https://api.jquery.com/deferred.promise/), to signal success or failure in joining.

-* _param {Object} callbacks_ - Defining callback functions for group events.
+* _@param {Object} callbacks_ - Defining callback functions for group events.
 All callbacks are optional.
 These callbacks functions are:
   * **onOpen**: Is called when the group channel is successfully opened
   * **onClose**: Is be called when the group channel is closed
   * **onError**: Is called if an error during opening of the group channel's WebSocket occurs or if an error is received via the group channel (e.g. the group session data couldn't be updated).
 If this function is not defined jatos.js will try to call the global _onJatosError_ function.